Not just a B&B, more a holiday destination

 Step outside and there’s even more.
 There’s plenty of parking, of course, as well as an EV charger, and an expansive terrace with the perfect aspect for sunset drinks.
 Then there are eight acres of informal gardens and woodland to explore.
 In amongst the millpond, river and waterfall you’ll discover tennis and badminton courts, the Grade II listed squash court, and plenty of space to wander.

-What makes the place ultimately special is the welcome you get, with children and dogs gladly included.
+What makes the place ultimately special is the welcome you get, with dogs gladly included.
 Page after page of internet reviews make it clear that your hosts really enjoy entertaining guests and are full of information about what to see and do.
 Though quietly and rurally set within Exmoor National Park, there are plenty of pubs and restaurants – as well as the coast itself – within easy reach.

 Bossington Hall suggests